Jones3D-The-Infernal-Engine/Documentation/cog.md

 | source | 0 |
 | Param0 ...
 Param3 | 0 |

-Sent by the engine to the Thing COG script after Thing was initialized.
-Note, message is sent only when the engine is not in developer mode (debugMode & 0x100 [dev] == 0).
+Note, message is sent only when the engine is not in developer mode (debugMode & 0x100 [INEDITOR] == 0).

 ### Message: removed
+Message is sent by game engine to Thing COG script and COG script which captured Thing when the Thing object is removed from the game.

 | Param   | Value |
 |----------|:-------------|
 | senderType | COG_SYM_REF_THING |